Skip to main content

 John Woodward

-With 20 years of leadership in healthcare and other sectors, I now lead Safe Network's commitment to the very best services for our clients, families and whanau.
+With over 20 years of leadership in healthcare and other sectors, I now lead Safe Network's commitment to the very best services for our clients, families and whanau.
 As Chief Executive, I am responsible for delivering on our vision for safer and healthier communities, through effective strategic planning, supporting our team of 40 dedicated staff and working in partnership with all our stakeholders.

 Joining Safe Network in 2014, I am a chartered accountant and a member of the Institute of Directors in NZ and the Human Resources Institute of NZ.